aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/istructureddocumenttag/_index.md

 **Returns:**
 java.lang.String - A string that represents the XML contained within the node in the [SaveFormat.FLAT\_OPC](../../com.aspose.words/saveformat\#FLAT-OPC) format.
-### getXmlMapping() {#getXmlMapping--}
+### getXmlMapping() {#getXmlMapping}
 ```
 public abstract XmlMapping getXmlMapping()
 ```

 Gets an object that represents the mapping of this structured document tag to XML data in a custom XML part of the current document.
-You can use the [XmlMapping.setMapping(com.aspose.words.CustomXmlPart, java.lang.String, java.lang.String)](../../com.aspose.words/xmlmapping\#setMapping-com.aspose.words.CustomXmlPart--java.lang.String--java.lang.String-) method of this object to map a structured document tag to XML data.
+You can use the [XmlMapping.setMapping(com.aspose.words.CustomXmlPart, java.lang.String, java.lang.String)](../../com.aspose.words/xmlmapping\#setMapping-com.aspose.words.CustomXmlPart--java.lang.String--java.lang.String) method of this object to map a structured document tag to XML data.

 **Returns:**
 [XmlMapping](../../com.aspose.words/xmlmapping) - An object that represents the mapping of this structured document tag to XML data in a custom XML part of the current document.
-### isRanged() {#isRanged--}
+### isRanged() {#isRanged}
 ```
 public abstract boolean isRanged()
 ```